Health and Social Sciences (HSS)

 (This course is offered as A U 425/HSS 425.
 Students may not repeat the course under an alternate prefix.)

 HSS 499 Culminating Experience Continuous Enrollment (Unit: 0)

 HSS 699 Independent Study (Units: 1-3)

-Prerequisite: Upper-division standing or consent of the instructor.
+Prerequisite: Upper-division standing or permission of the instructor.

 HSS 700 Graduate Writing in Health and Social Sciences (Units: 3)

-Prerequisite: Must be a student in a college of Health and Social Science graduate program or consent of the instructor.
+Prerequisite: Must be a student in a college of Health and Social Science graduate program or permission of the instructor.